Adoptions by Non-U.S. Citizens Living in the U.S.Last Updated: March 2014

 U.S. Lawful Permanent Residents

-In most cases, U.S. lawful permanent residents who adopt children in the United States do so under domestic state adoption laws.
-The adopted children are generally U.S.-born, U.S. citizen children who are habitually resident in the United States.
-One of the rights of LPRs is that in the United States they receive the protection of Federal, state, and local law.
+In most cases, U.S. lawful permanent residents (LPRs) who adopt children in the United States do so under domestic state adoption laws.
+The adopted children are generally U.S.-born, U.S. citizen children or U.S. LPRs who live in the United States.

-If you are a U.S. lawful permanent resident and you wish to adopt a specific child who is living in the United States, but who is NOT a U.S. citizen or already a U.S. lawful permanent resident, please write for further information to AskCI@State.gov (if the child is a citizen of a country NOT a signatory of the Hague Intercountry Adoption Convention) or to AdoptionUSCA@state.gov (if the child is a citizen of a country that is a signatory of the Hague Intercountry Adoption Convention).
+If you are a U.S. LPR and you wish to adopt a specific child who is living in the United States, but who is NOT already a U.S. citizen or U.S. lawful permanent resident, please write for further information to AdoptionUSCA@state.gov (if the child is a citizen of a country that is a party to the Hague Adoption Convention), or to AskCI@state.gov (if the child is a citizen of a country not party to the Hague Adoption Convention).

-If you have questions about anything in this entire section, please write to AdoptionUSCA@state.gov about adoptions from countries party to the Hague Intercountry Adoption Convention, or to AskCI@state.gov about adoptions from countries that are not signatories of the Convention.
+If you have questions about anything in this entire section, please write to AdoptionUSCA@state.gov about adoptions from countries party to the Hague Adoption Convention, or to AskCI@state.gov about adoptions from countries that are not party to the Convention.

 Disclaimer: This information is intended as a general overview of the circumstances and requirements described.
 It is not a substitute for the actual Immigration and Nationality Act and its implementing regulations, nor is it a comprehensive summary of the individual provisions discussed.
 In the case of any inconsistencies between this document and U.S. immigration law and regulation, the law or regulation governs, as appropriate.